 First, a tethered float that is at the end of a cord.
 This float hangs downward and rises as the water level rises.
 However, sump pumps can vibrate and move the pump sideways.
 This can pinch the float against the sump pump basin.
 Resulting in the float being unable to move lower and shut the pump motor off.
 Next check to see if the float is tangled up with the electric power cord.

-Budget priced sump pump with Tethered Float Switch.
-Superior Pump 92570 1/2 HP Click Here to Check The Price
+Here is a budget priced sump pump with a Tethered Float Switch.
+Superior Pump 92570 1/2 HP

 Second, the float is attached to a rod.
 As the water level in the sump basin rises and lowers, so does the float.
 Here again make sure the float isn’t pinched against the sump basin.
 Also, check to see if dirt is preventing the switch rod from moving downwards.
 Additionally, that float might get damaged and fill with water and preventing it from working.
 Although that would typically prevent the pump from turning on.

-Best overall value submersible sump pump.
-WAYNE CDU790 – 1/3 HP Check The Price
+Next is the Best Overall Value submersible sump pump.
+WAYNE CDU790 – 1/3 HP

 Step 2: Is the Check Valve Working Properly?